-A lifelong Virginian, graduate of Sweet Briar College, and assistant editor at The Virginian-Pilot, I had 3 miscarriages and, later, spent 7 1/2 months of a pregnancy in bed.
-I have 2 very dear children... a son who is married and is a surgeon and cancer researcher, and a daughter who is married and has two grown daughters.
+A lifelong Virginian, graduate of Sweet Briar College, and assistant editor at The Virginian-Pilot.
+I had 3 miscarriages and later spent 7 months of a pregnancy in bed.
+I have 2 very dear children... a son who is married and is a surgeon and cancer researcher and a daughter who is married and has two grown daughters.

 I love life.
 My parents helped me appreciate nature in all of its forms.
 I live near the ocean and enjoy it with a passion.
 I love my family and my friends and also enjoy solitude.
 Writing and thinking about parenting have taken up much of my time all of my adult life.

-A director of Norfolk Academy, the school where my children had gone for many years before college, asked me what I had done with them before they ever went to First Grade.
+A director of Norfolk Academy where my children went for 3rd grade through 12th grade asked me what I had done with them before they ever went to First Grade.
 That became my first book.

 During that sad year when I thought I might never have a child, I would hear a mother complain because her baby had kept her awake the previous night.
 When I would hear such a comment, it would feel like a knife was being stuck in my heart.
+I would hear parents complain because a toddler was asking so many questions (trying to learn!)
 It was terrible.
 I would hear parents complain about their teenagers.
 I would see parents in stores being mean to their little children.
 It was awful.
 I wanted those children that other parents were complaining about.
 So did my husband.
 It was a time when I could not help watching how parents treated their children and how their children treated them back.
 That was predictable, I realized.

-I saw parents being unkind to their children and think maybe the parents were not even considering that, instead, they could be kind to those little children who were so ready to learn whatever that parent would teach them.
+Watching parents being unkind to their children, I thought maybe the parents were not even considering that they could be kind to those little children who were so ready to learn whatever that parent would teach them.

 ||Author of 3 books: